aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/loadformat/_index.md

 public class LoadFormat
 ```

-A utility class providing constants.
 Indicates the format of the document that is to be loaded.
 ## Fields

 | Field | Description |